afasias/git-select/README.md

 # git-select

-Displays a menu where you can select a branch to checkout.
+Displays a dialog from where you can select a branch to checkout or copy its name.

 # Installation